coveo/plasma/README.md

 dist/dependencies/
 ```

-If you use webpack, you also have access to the externals file that you can deconstruct in your webpack config:
+If you use webpack, you also have access to the react-vapor externals, which you can deconstruct in your webpack configuration:

 ```javascript
 // webpack.config.js